czipperz/gd/README.md

 #GD

-Renders `git diff` in a colourful way instead of it opening in an overlay.
+Renders `git diff` in a colourful way instead of it opening in `less`.
+This is a problem with the arch version of git.

 ##Installation